π Installing MkDocs-Material¶

 Configure NGINX

-NGINX needs to be configured using a file in /etc/nginx/sites-available directory.
+NGINX needs to be configured using a file in /etc/nginx/sites-enabled directory.

 This configuration file specify the documentation path: